Reflecting Modulation: Numerical Results

 \section{Numerical Results}

 In this section, numerical results are presented to investigate the performance of the proposed JRM\&SRM in various $(N_t, N_r, N, r)$ RIS-based MIMO communication systems.
 It is divided by three subsections.
-Subsection IV-A investigates the performance of the proposed JRM\&SRM with DJMSR based on given $\mathcal{X}$ and $\Psi$.
+Subsection V-A investigates the performance of the proposed JRM\&SRM with DJMSR based on given $\mathcal{X}$ and $\Psi$.
 The comparison among JRM, SRM, RIS-C, RIS-BC (e.g, RIS-SSK), RIS-SM and PBIT is also presented.
-Subsection VI-B studies the performance of the proposed JRM\&SRM with CJMSR.
-Subsection IV-C shows the system performance in the presence of channel estimation errors.
+Subsection V-B studies the performance of the proposed JRM\&SRM with CJMSR.
+Subsection V-C shows the system performance in the presence of channel estimation errors.
 All simulation results are evaluated over $1000$ Rayleigh channel realizations.